 It’s a rural trail that extends through mountain ranges, valleys, tranquil cork tree forests and authentic villages.
 From Arab-era castles and coastal defense buildings to archeological sites, there are plenty of historical attractions to discover along the way.

 Since The Historical Way crosses a lesser-known side of the region, it receives fewer hikers and is a great choice for those looking for some peace and solitude.
-The route is also suitable for mountain biking.

 I didn’t get a chance to hike the Historical Way but I would love to do it in the future.